For the new term information, please click below

 For those of you who usually receive additional support while you are at College, support will continue and the Learning Support team will be in contact to make arrangements.

 Happy not Perfect App - Happy not Perfect is an app that has a simple mission: to help you feel good from the inside out.
 No-nonsense, research-backed tools and products to care for your mind - happynotperfect.com

 Headspace - There are a lot of unknowns in the world right now.
 But one thing is certain — Headspace is there for you.
-To help support you through this time of crisis, the app offers meditations you can listen to anytime - headspace.com/covid-19
+To help support you the app offers meditations you can listen to anytime - headspace.com/covid-19